TheThomasD/Vigo-16/README.md

 I want to use Bootstrap 5 for my web pages, so I downloaded the required CSS files etc. I read [here](https://github.com/me-no-dev/ESPAsyncWebServer/issues/556) that the ESPAsyncWebServer is already capable of serving gzipped files.
 Hence, I zipped the files I want to serve and I created a `data-unzipped` folder for the files that I will use during web development.
 In addition to that, I added a `pre` python script that zips the `index.html` automatically whenever a new SPIFFS files is built.
 Additional files can easily be added, if needed.
 I got the ideas from [here](https://docs.platformio.org/en/latest/scripting/actions.html) and [here](https://docs.python.org/3/library/gzip.html#examples-of-usage).

+## It has been some days...

+... but I managed to implement some stuff and I was also able to improve performance a little bit (including by using the two cores of the ESP32 more effectively for the UI and the buttons).
+Printing via network seems flawlessly possible right now (I use Candle with the Tibbo remote serial software), control via web UI works as well and printing a file from the SD card is also possible.
+Nevertheless, there are still some things that I might want to implement in the future (most likely with this priority):

+1. Files in the Web UI (show files, start file, upload/download/delete files)
+2. Implement overrides (feed, rapid, spindle) via display
+3. Make file printing better (nicer UI, easier usage and maybe react to GRBL replies?)
+4. Implement Web UI settings

 ## Later